steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Developer+use+cases.md

 ---

-The following use cases support you to choose the right license.
+The following use cases should help you choose the right license.

 ## 1. I would like to share the source code of my VST 3 plug-in/host on GitHub or other such platform.